benlawraus/pyDALAnvilWorks/README.rst

 Complicated
 ^^^^^^^^^^^
-But if you want to see how to use your own anvil.works app here, try to understand this script.
+But if you want to see how to use your own anvil.works app here, try to understand this `script <https://raw.githubusercontent.com/benlawraus/pyDALAnvilWorks/master/long_script.zsh>`_.

 It will run in your terminal (good for python 3.7+).
 Before doing, make sure you create a copy of the example app in your `anvil.works` account.